corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordap-template/prerequisites/_index.md

 | Docker                                   | Docker Engine ~v20.x.y or Docker Desktop ~v3.5.x                    |
 | {{< tooltip >}}Corda CLI{{< /tooltip >}} |                                                                     |

-## Required CSDE Ports
+## Required CorDapp Template Ports

-The current version of the [Corda combined worker]({{< relref "../installing/_index.md#gradle-helpers-for-the-combined-worker" >}}) runs on ports 5005, 5432, and 8888.
+The current version of the [Corda combined worker]({{< relref "../overview/_index.md#gradle-helpers-for-the-combined-worker" >}}) runs on ports 5005, 5432, and 8888.
 Reserve these ports to avoid errors.
 For example, some Mac operating systems use port 5005 for the system Control Center.
-The following section describes how to make the port available.
+The following section describes how to make that port available.

 ### Disabling Airplay Receiver on Mac